 If you’re looking for comfort, convenience, and affordable accommodations in Bristol, stay at the Hilton Garden Inn, just a few miles from the downtown area.
 The hotel has everything you expect from a Hilton property, including a fitness center, indoor swimming pool, and an on-site restaurant and bar.

-COMING SOON: Opening in October 2018, the Bristol Hotel will be the first hotel in downtown Bristol, conveniently situated just off State Street and within walking distance to all the restaurants, shops, and attractions of the city.
-This historic boutique hotel will offer a rooftop bar, gourmet restaurant, and stunning rooms at affordable rates.
+The Bristol Hotel in downtown Bristol is conveniently situated just off State Street and within walking distance to all the restaurants, shops, and attractions of the city.
+This historic boutique hotel offers a rooftop bar, gourmet restaurant, and stunning rooms at affordable rates.

-Suggested Prior Reservations: Accommodations at Creeper’s End Lodging or Black Dog Inn, bike rentals through Virginia Creeper Trail Bike Shop, tours with Adventure Mendota, dinner at 128 Pecan or Morgan’s.
+Suggested Prior Reservations: Accommodations at Creeper’s End Lodging or Black Dog Inn, bike rentals through Virginia Creeper Trail Bike Shop, tours with Adventure Mendota, dinner at 128 Pecan or Rain Restaurant.

-Begin Friday with the drive out to Abingdon and make a quick stop at The Market for lunch.
-A hidden gem of Southwest Virginia, the restaurant serves a variety of soups, salads, and sandwiches and gets all of its ingredients from local farms and distributors, ensuring that their menu stays fresh and seasonal.
+Begin Friday with the drive out to Abingdon and make a quick stop at The Peppermill for lunch.
+A hidden gem of Southwest Virginia, dine on the porch of a historic home and enjoy upscale lunch options with a view.

 Once you’ve finished lunch, your next stop is the Virginia Creeper Trail Bike Shop.
 The shop rents mountain bikes to riders looking to take on the Virginia Creeper Trail, a 34-mile rail-trail that runs from Whitetop Station inside Mount Rogers National Recreation Area to downtown Abingdon, ending just blocks from the bike shop.
 The trail is a leisurely downhill ride, but you’ll have the option to choose a shorter bike route if 34 miles seems a bit daunting.
 We decided on a nine-mile stretch from the shop to Alvarado, which provided a picturesque ride through the rural wooded landscape outside Abingdon.
 In addition to offering rentals, the bike shop provides a shuttle service, ferrying you and the bikes back to the shop after the ride.